- Getting Around

 Paper transfers are no longer issued or accepted on Pierce Transit buses.
 However, transferring is easy with an ORCA card.
 Transfers are automatic with either a pass or E-purse on an ORCA card.
 Your transfer credit expires two hours after you first tap your card on board the bus.
 It is valid on or between Pierce Transit, Sound Transit, King County Metro, Kitsap Transit, Community Transit and Everett Transit.

 If you’re paying with a regional pass on ORCA, and the fare on your connecting bus or train is higher than your pass’ value, the difference will be deducted automatically from your E-purse.
-If the balance in your E-purse is too low, pay with cash.
+If the balance in your E-purse is too low, pay with cash (on a bus).

 4. Ask your driver for the stop closest to your destination.
 When you’re a block away, push the yellow push button strip or pull the bell cord.
 You will hear a message that says “stop requested” and will be let off at the next stop.